HimanSenaweera/Langchain-App-/README.md

-# 📚 Multi‑PDF Chatbot with LangChain & Streamlit
+# 📚 Multi‑PDF Chatbot with LangChain & Streamlit and deploying using AWS EC2

 ## 📌 Overview
 This project is an interactive **PDF Q&A chatbot** built with **LangChain**, **OpenAI API**, and **Streamlit**.